Testimonials

 “I love that this itinerary was adjusted to the most scenic parts of the trail.
 The food blew me away, I was not expecting much of England but it was phenomenal.
 I thought the hikes were great in terms of pace and distance per day.
 They varied according to weather and conditions.
 I loved that the guides brought a great variety of snacks and treats every day.
 I felt this was very good value for the price.
 The scenery was much better than I expected.” - England Coast to Coast guest

-We’ll meet at Manchester Airport at 8:00am and transfer by private shuttle to Ravenglass—where the fells meet the sea—the Irish Sea, for lunch.
+We’ll meet at 8:00am in the Manchester Airport Hotel Radisson Blu lobby and transfer by private shuttle to Ravenglass—where the fells meet the sea—the Irish Sea, for lunch.
 We begin our Coast-to-Coast adventure with an afternoon walk which leads us into the Lake District National Park and the village of Eskdale Green.
 We pick up a stone on our first coast.
 We stay the evening in a peaceful setting on the River Calder, in a manor house dating to the 16th century.
 (SD)

 Distance: 5.6 miles | Ascent: 1048 feet | Descent: 1048 feet (may vary)

-We descend back to Wasdale Head where our driver is waiting to take us to our Edwardian country house hotel for the evening in the unspoiled village of Borrowdale.
+From Seatoller, our driver will meet you and take you to your Edwardian country house hotel in the unspoiled village of Borrowdale.
 (BSD)

 Grasmere is probably the most idyllic village in the Lake District and was home to William Wordsworth.
-You will be able to sample one of Cumbria’s best known food specialities; gingerbread from Grasmere gingerbread shop, washed down with a pint of local ale at the village pub.
+You will be able to sample one of Cumbria’s best known food specialities; gingerbread from Sarah Nelson's Grasmere Gingerbread Shop.
 (BSD)

 Distance: 7.4 miles | Ascent: 2169 feet | Descent: 2169 feet (may vary)